-The double-edged sword that is the professional email will come under examination on the next “MTSU On the Record” radio program.
+The double-edged sword that is professional email came under examination on a recent “MTSU On the Record” radio program.

 Steffensen co-authored research that shows digital technology’s continuing presence in our lives not only can be an impediment to work efficiency by interrupting an employee’s workflow but can also create stress in relationships with family members.